 Georgia Taylor-Brown: Background, career highlights, quotes

-Georgia Taylor-Brown is one of the world's finest triathletes, but what's her story, and how did she come to win two Olympic medals in 2021?
-It's time to find out…
+Great Britain's Georgia Taylor-Brown is one of the world's finest triathletes, but what's her story?
+Let's find out…

 One of the most consistent triathletes in the elite ranks, Georgia Taylor-Brown is no stranger to the winner’s enclosure, whether individually or as a crucial member of national relay teams.

 European titles, world titles and Olympic titles feature on her CV.
 And there’s still time to add more to the pile.
-For now though, it’s time to take a deep dive into the British ace’s career so far.
+For now though, it’s time to take a deep dive into the most decorated Olympic female triathlete’s career so far.

 Who is Georgia Taylor-Brown?